 This setting explicitly defines who can access your system via SSH, denying all other accounts even if they have valid passwords.

-Before disabling password authentication, generate a key pair on your client machine (the computer you connect from) and copy the public key to your server.
-Use the modern Ed25519 algorithm:
+Before disabling password authentication, generate a key pair on your client machine and copy the public key to your Mint system.
+Ed25519 is a good default for new keys:

 ssh-keygen -t ed25519

-Press Enter to accept the default file path (~/.ssh/id_ed25519) and set a strong passphrase when prompted.
-Then copy the public key to your Linux Mint server:
+Press Enter to accept the default file path, ~/.ssh/id_ed25519, and set a strong passphrase when prompted.
+Then copy the public key to your Linux Mint system:

 ssh-copy-id username@your_server_ip

-After verifying you can log in with your key (test this in a separate session before proceeding), disable password authentication by locating and modifying these directives in sshd_config:
+After verifying key login in a separate terminal, disable password authentication by locating or adding these directives in sshd_config:

 PasswordAuthentication no